From LUSEM to Lund Business School

 What is possible to influence with a strategic perspective of three years (2022-2025)?

 Changing a university or a business school takes a long time, which has several positive aspects, but that is precisely why goals are needed that have a significantly longer perspective than three years.
 Parallel perspectives and strategies are needed.
 What are the LUSEM School of Economics long-term goals?
 Do they have a bolder vision than a little more of most things?
-And smaller investments in something current in the time to please as many as possible and annoy as few as possible.
+And smaller investments in something topic to please as many as possible and annoy as few as possible.
 What are the strategic choices?

-LUSEM need av ten-year vision and strategy
+LUSEM absolutely needs av ten-year vision and strategy

 The RQ20 evaluation of research at Lund university

 In 2020, a large external evaluation, called RQ20, of research at Lund University was presented.
+Pdf on LUSEM section.

 It is not possible to formulate a strategy for LUSEM without having studied RQ20!